NERSC/shifter/doc/wlm/slurm.rst

-3. We did try to force slurm into :code:`/opt/slurm` of the container to allow srun and job submission to work within the container environment, but owing to the way SLURM interacts with so many of the local system libraries via dynamic linking, there were too many edge cases where direct interaction with SLURM from within a generic UDI was not working quite right.
+3. We did try to force slurm into :code:`/opt/slurm` of the container to allow srun and job submission to work within the container environment, but owing to the way Slurm interacts with so many of the local system libraries via dynamic linking, there were too many edge cases where direct interaction with Slurm from within a generic UDI was not working quite right.
 Also there may be some security concerns with such an approach.